UPES Integrated LLB Admissions 2025

 The full form of CLAT is Common Law Admission Test.
 Candidates have to appear for CLAT in order to gain admission into 5-year LLB and LLM programmes of participating NLUs.
-There are 24 national law universities (NLUs) participating in CLAT 2025.
+In CLAT 2026, there are 24 national law universities (NLUs) and one private university that conduct their admissions through the CLAT counselling process.
 Being a national-level law entrance exam, the scores of CLAT are also accepted by over 60 law schools in the country.
-The upcoming CLAT 2025 will be held on December 1, 2024 in offline mode.
+The Consortium of NLUs will tentatively conduct CLAT 2026 in the first week of December 2025.

 Over 60,000 candidates are expected to appear in the Common Law Admission Test.
-The exam will be held in over 140 exam centres across the country.
+The exam will be held in over 130+ exam centres across 89 cities in the country.
 CLAT exam is for admission into the integrated law programmes and post graduate law programmes of the participating NLUs.

 Particulars | Details |